JulioRoncato/bovine-rnaseq-cryotolerance-hisat2/README.md

 ## 🔬 Biological Background

 Cryotolerance is a key factor influencing the success of bovine embryo cryopreservation in assisted reproduction programs.
-Genetic variation can affect cellular mechanisms involved in stress response, membrane integrity, and energy metabolism, ultimately impacting embryo survival after freezing and thawing.
+Genetic variation affecting transcriptionally active genes may influence cellular mechanisms such as stress response, membrane integrity, mitochondrial activity, and energy metabolism, ultimately impacting embryo survival after freezing and thawing.

-This project investigates genomic variants associated with **high** and **low cryotolerance phenotypes** in bovine embryos and explores the biological pathways potentially impacted by these variants.
+This project investigates genetic variants associated with **high** and **low cryotolerance phenotypes** in bovine embryos and explores the biological pathways potentially impacted by genes harboring these variants.

 ---

 ## 🧪 Experimental Design

-Whole-genome sequencing data were obtained from bovine embryos classified into two phenotypic groups:
+RNA-seq data were obtained from bovine embryos classified into two phenotypic groups:

 | Phenotype | Description |
 |---------|-------------|
 | High Cryotolerance | Embryos with high post-thaw survival |
 | Low Cryotolerance | Embryos with low post-thaw survival |

-Variants were identified and compared between groups to detect candidate genes and pathways associated with cryotolerance.
+Variants were identified from RNA-seq alignments and compared between groups to highlight candidate genes and pathways associated with cryotolerance.

 ---

 ## ⚙️ Bioinformatics Workflow

-### 1️⃣ Variant Calling Pipeline (Linux)
+### 1️⃣ RNA-seq Alignment and Variant Calling (Linux)

 Variant discovery was performed in a Linux environment and included:

-- Read alignment to the bovine reference genome
+- Splice-aware alignment of RNA-seq reads to the *Bos taurus* reference genome using **HISAT2**
-- Sorting and indexing of BAM files
+- Conversion, sorting, and indexing of alignment files using **SAMtools**
-- Variant calling
+- Variant calling from aligned RNA-seq data using **bcftools**
-- Variant filtering and quality control
-- Generation of final VCF files
+- Generation of VCF files containing variants located in expressed genomic regions

 ---

 ### 2️⃣ Variant Annotation and Gene Mapping

-Identified variants were annotated to genes and genomic features, enabling the identification of genes harboring potentially impactful variants.
+Identified variants were processed and mapped to genes, allowing the identification of genes harboring variants potentially associated with cryotolerance phenotypes.

 ---

 ### 3️⃣ Functional Enrichment Analysis (R)

-Genes associated with variants were subjected to functional enrichment analysis in **R**, including:
+Genes containing variants were subjected to functional enrichment analysis in **R**, including:

-- Gene Ontology (GO) enrichment
+- Gene Ontology (GO) enrichment analysis
-- Pathway analysis (e.g., KEGG, Reactome)
+- Pathway enrichment analysis (KEGG)
-- Visualization of enriched biological processes
+- Visualization of enriched biological processes and pathways

 ---

 ## 📊 Data Visualization

-- Variant distribution plots
+The project includes visual summaries such as:

+- Distribution of variants across genes
 - Summary statistics of variant types
-- Functional enrichment plots
+- Functional enrichment dot plots
-- Pathway-level visualizations
+- Pathway-level visualizations highlighting biological mechanisms related to cryotolerance

+All generated figures are available in the `figures/` directory.

 ---

+## ⚠️ RNA-seq–Based Variant Calling Considerations

+Variant calling in this project was performed using RNA-seq data rather than whole-genome sequencing.
+As a result:

+- Detected variants represent **transcriptionally active regions**
+- Coverage varies according to gene expression levels
+- Splice-aware alignment is essential for accurate variant detection
+- Results are interpreted as functionally relevant expressed variants

+This approach is appropriate for exploring variants with potential biological impact on embryo cryotolerance while acknowledging methodological limitations.

+---

 ## 🔐 Data Availability and Reproducibility

-Due to data confidentiality, the datasets provided in this repository are simulated or derived from publicly available bovine genomic data.
-The analytical workflow, scripts, and parameters faithfully reproduce the original analysis.
+Due to data confidentiality, the datasets provided in this repository are **simulated** or derived from representative structures of the original data.
+All scripts and parameters faithfully reproduce the original analytical workflow.

 ---

-## 🛠️ Tools and Packages
+## 🛠️ Tools and Software Used

-- Linux-based variant calling tools
+### Linux / Command Line
+- **HISAT2**
+- **SAMtools**
+- **bcftools**

+### R / Statistical Analysis
+- **R**
+- **VariantAnnotation**
+- **clusterProfiler**
+- **org.Bt.eg.db**
-- R
+- **ggplot2**
-- clusterProfiler
+- **biomaRt**

+### Databases
+- *Bos taurus* reference genome
-- ggplot2
+- Gene Ontology (GO)
-- biomaRt
+- KEGG Pathway Database

 ---

 ## 📌 Key Takeaways

 This project demonstrates:

-- A complete genomic variant analysis pipeline
+- Variant calling from RNA-seq data using splice-aware alignment
-- Integration of Linux-based pipelines with R-based functional analysis
+- Integration of variant discovery with functional pathway analysis
-- Application of genomics to reproductive biology
+- Application of genomics to reproductive and developmental biology
-- Biological interpretation of variant-driven gene and pathway effects
+- Reproducible and well-documented bioinformatics workflows

+---

+## 👩‍🔬 Author

+Biologist (B.Sc., UFSCar), currently pursuing a Master’s degree, with experience in bioinformatics, RNA-seq analysis, variant calling, functional genomics, and biostatistics.